 * World stocks reach record high

-* Dollar, U.S. Treasury yields fall (Updates to U.S. close, adds commentary)
+* Dollar, yields fall after CPI disappoints (Updates to Europe trading close, adds commentary)

-MSCI's gauge of stocks across the globe gained 0.28 percent.
+MSCI's gauge of stocks across the globe rose to a record high, gaining 0.20 percent.

 The pan-European FTSEurofirst 300 index closed down 0.30 percent.

-Japan's Nikkei stock index finished lower, however, pressured by a strengthening yen and shrugging off upbeat economic data that showed Japanese core machinery orders rose an unexpectedly high 5 percent in October.
+Japan's Nikkei stock index finished 0.47 percent lower, however, pressured by a strengthening yen and shrugging off upbeat economic data that showed Japanese core machinery orders rose an unexpectedly high 5 percent in October.

 YIELDS, DOLLAR INDEX FALLS

-U.S. Treasury yields fell after the Fed's announcement.
-Yields had fallen earlier in the day as well after an increase in core consumer prices in November fell short of analysts' expectations.
+U.S. Treasury yields fell after an increase in core consumer prices in November fell short of analysts' expectations, reducing bets on a broad pickup in inflation.

 Earlier Wednesday data showed the U.S. consumer price index, the government's broadest inflation gauge, grew 0.4 percent last month, matching economists' estimates.